 However, if you stick it out, you'll actually start to enjoy your new way of life.
 Self-care will no longer feel like such a drag; it will be a necessary part of your routine to recharge.
 Doing a fun activity won't be something you need to check off your list; you'll actually crave the experience.

 Attending therapy won't feel like such a chore anymore; you'll appreciate the experience.
 If you're finally excited about your own personal growth and development, the no-contact rule is working.
-Whether you're moving on permanently or considering reconciliation, becoming the best version of yourself is a major win.
+Whether you're moving on permanently or considering reconciliation, saying goodbye to low self-esteem and becoming the best version of yourself is a major win.

 Plus, if you want your ex back, there's a pretty good chance that they'll want you back too when they see that you've changed for the better.